mayankpatel97/STM32-USB-Bootloader/README.md

 Then press and hold the "USER" button and Reset the board using a RESET switch. if all goes right it will burn the "BLINK.BIN" in to flash and Green LED will start to blink showing success. to run the application .. reset the board again.
 It will run the "BLINK.BIN" in which Blue and Green LEDs will be blinking at every 500mS.

+for any questions and queries, email me at mayankpatel468@gmail.com